otaggart/GroupSoftwareProject/README.md

 qr code linking ~ admins can generate qr codes by enetering the website database section, to generate a qr code, click add then paste a url into the Name field and save. a file can be used to replace the generated qr code if needed.

 Regular Users:
-should access minigames via qr codes can navigate the rest of the website via the nav bar
+should access minigames via qr codes (can be found in our development documentation) can navigate the rest of the website via the nav bar

 **TECHNICAL DOCUMENTS**